 Kaleos are the backbone of Citikidz.
 They are the called, connected, committed leaders in their cities, churches, communities, and corporate spaces who engage in restorative work for the glory of God and the good of the people evidenced by activity pointing to Christ.
 We call that redemptive business.
 They also attend camp with students in the summer to relax, refresh, and reenergize.
 We could not be who we are, nor do what we do without them.
 Several kaleos serve on a committee that we call the Kaleo Council, providing us advice, wisdom, and insight to the needs in urban areas so that we can continue to provide relevant programming that fills the needs of all who come.

 Timotheus Pope is a passionate, fun-loving, cartoon-crazed, out of the box, little boy trapped in a grown man’s body.
 T. Pope is a graduate of Mary Washington College with a BA in Religion and concentration in Philosophy, started working at camp in 2004, and is now the President/CEO of Citikidz.
-He married his wife Kendra, who is a graduate of Ole Miss, in 2006 and together, they have seven children: Simeon, Jada, Kayla, Judah, Susanna, Charity, and Asher.
-Pope’s favorite superhero of all time is Batman (with Black Panther and Spiderman as close seconds), he is a Green Bay Packers fan, and basketball is his sport of choice.
+He married his wife Kendra, who is a graduate of Ole Miss, in 2006 and together, they have eight children: Simeon, Jada, Kayla, Judah, Susanna, Charity, Asher, and Haven.
+Pope’s favorite superhero of all time is now the Black Panther, closely followed by Batman and Spiderman, he is a Green Bay Packers fan, and basketball is his sport of choice.

 Alan Jones is a 2012 graduate of James Madison University with a Bachelor of Arts degree in Political Science and a 2014 graduate of JMU with a Master’s degree in Public Administration, with a concentration in Public and Non-Profit Management.
 Alan began serving at camp in 2013 and joined the full-time staff in 2015.
-He serves as the Director of Finance and the Director of Kaleos.
+He serves as the Director of Finance.
 He married his beautiful wife Kenisha, who is also a JMU grad, in 2015, and they have three sons, Ezekiel, Moses, and Theo.

 Brandon Claycomb serves Citikidz as the Director of Facilities, spending his time maintaining buildings and vehicles, beautifying our property, and stewarding all equipment with the best of care.
 He began volunteering at Citikidz as early as 2011, joined part-time staff in 2014, and transitioned to full-time staff in 2016.
 He married Dr. Christy Claycomb, a veterinarian, in 2002 and they have five children: Briar, Gage, Nash, Tad, and Ridge.